pauclaret/etl-project/README.md

 - selenium: a library that allows you to automate web browsers and interact with web pages programmatically.
 - requests: a library that allows you to send HTTP requests in Python and handle the response.

-I hope you enjoy exploring the project as much as I enjoyed creating it.
-And remember, "That's what she said."
+I hope you enjoy exploring the project as much as I enjoyed creating it 🧑‍💻